NiKourn/Project-practice/README.md

 - Need to make SQL statements for a bunch of stuff
 - Search for actions or something to run stuff from different parts of the theme
 - Write a class for erroring with bootstrap stuff
+- Need to calculate how dbinstall will run maybe not in constructor but init() at header maybe and check at constructor for the db everytime else nothing runs

 ### v beta0.1.0
 - When docker implementation is done, finish feature into develop branch
+- Redirect implemented
 - Docker implementation and bug fixes regarding database creation
 - Created dbinstall and create_db classes
 - Create database automatically with jSon (db-info.json) over dbinstall class